kalfton/kalfton.github.io/_thoughts/Efficient_coding_Theory.md

 Classically the objective function to be optimized is the information entropy of the neurons or the mutual information of the maps.
 Given a group of neurons, if they encode the information of the stimuli as much as possible(maximizing the information entropy), then people say that the neuronal coding is efficient<sup>1,2</sup>.
-Noted that whether an encoding is efficient no only depends on the encoding map, but also depends on the statistics of the external stimuli.<br /> <br />
+Whether encoding is efficient depends not only on the encoding map but also on the statistics of the external stimuli.<br /> <br />

-Another way to describe efficient coding is that the neurons firing rate should discriminate more at the place where the objects' appearing probability is more dense, in some scenario it is equivalent to the optimization of information entropy, and in the following I will consider efficient coding using this kind of objective function.<br /> <br />
+Another way to describe efficient coding is that the neurons' firing rates should discriminate more at the place where the objects' appearing probability is denser.
+In some scenarios, it is equivalent to the optimization of information entropy, and in the following, I will consider efficient coding using this kind of objective function.<br /> <br />

 Here I consider a more specific scenario.
-I assume 1) the distribution of input stimuli is a multi-variable gaussian distribution, centered at 0.
-2) the transformation map is linear, i.e., for every neuron, the tuning curve on the input space is linear, and thus can be represented as a dot in the dual space of the input space.
-3) neuron's tuning curve is a random vector, and the representation in the dual space is a multi-variable gaussian distribution centered at zero. if there are m neurons, then each neuron's tuning curve is drawn independently from this gaussian distribution.
+I assume 1) the distribution of input stimuli is a multi-variable Gaussian distribution, centered at 0.
+2) the transformation map is linear, i.e., for every neuron, the tuning curve on the input space is linear.
+Thus can be represented as a dot in the dual space of the input space.
+3) neuron's tuning curve is a random vector, and the representation in the dual space is a multi-variable Gaussian distribution centered at zero.
+If there are m neurons, then each neuron's tuning curve is drawn independently from this Gaussian distribution.

 <p align=center>
 <img src="/assets/image_for_notes/efficient_coding_theory/efficient-coding-figure2.png" alt="Input space and its dual space" width = "600" align="center"><br />